KayChansiri/Demo_random_forest-/README.md

 test_data = data[(data['customer_id'].isin(test_ids)) & (data['feedback_phase'] == 2)]
 ```

-There are better methods to deal with longitudinal clustered data such as mixed level modeling (referred to (this post I wrote)[https://github.com/KayChansiri/Demo_Longtitudinal-Multilevel-Modeling] or random forest extensions.
-Hu and Szymczak wrote a very good (article)[https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10025446/].
-I highly recommend you to read through their article to better understand limitations of and strategies when applying RF with longitudinal data.
+There are better methods to deal with longitudinal clustered data, such as mixed-level modeling (referred to in [this post](https://github.com/KayChansiri/Demo_Longtitudinal-Multilevel-Modeling) I wrote for random forest extensions.
+Hu and Szymczak wrote a very good [article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10025446/]).
+I highly recommend reading their article to better understand the limitations of and strategies for applying random forests to longitudinal data.

-Now back to our  business, after splitting the data into the traning and testing set, let's fit the model use gridsearch to find the best values for `max_depth`,`min_samples_split`, `min_samples_leaf`, `criterion`, and `max_leaf_nodes`.
-Note that some of the parameters I mentioed previously (e.g., `class_weight`) are not fine tuned here as we are working with a regression tree.
+Now back to our business, after splitting the data into the training and testing sets, let's fit the model using GridSearchCV to find the best values for max_depth, min_samples_split, min_samples_leaf, criterion, and max_leaf_nodes.
+Note that some of the parameters I mentioned previously (e.g., class_weight) are not fine-tuned here as we are working with a regression forest.

 ```ruby
 import numpy as np